learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 ```

-Now, let's do a final check to ensure that there are no more null values remaining in this dataset.
+Now, let's do a final check to ensure that there are no more missing values remaining in this dataset.

 In the cell below, reuse the code you wrote at the beginning of the notebook to check how many null values our dataset now contains.